Purely periodic continued fractions and graph-directed iterated function systems: Jump transformations and purely periodic points

 \end{example}

-\begin{example} The Odd and Nearest Integer cases are similar, but more involved than the previous ones; we treat the Odd case in some detail and sketch the modifications needed for the other case.
+\begin{example} The Odd and Nearest Integer cases are similar, but more involved than the previous ones; we treat the Odd case in some detail and sketch the modifications needed for Nearest Integer.
 The graph $\Gcal_\Acal$ and the slow Odd map are shown in Figure~\ref{fig10}; the names of the edges mirror those in Figure~\ref{fig1} and we have $I_0=H_0=[-1,0]$, $I_1=H_1=[0,1]$.
 Differently from the cases in~\S\ref{ref13} and in Example~\ref{ref23}, here $R_0\not=R_1$; indeed, setting $R_0=[\infty,-\tau-1]$, $R_1=[\infty,-\tau+1]$ the statement and the proof of Lemma~\ref{ref35} carry through.
-Theorem~\ref{ref31} now yields Corollary~\ref{ref4}(4).
+The first part of Theorem~\ref{ref31} now yields Corollary~\ref{ref4}(4).

 A complication arises with the dual map; Figure~\ref{fig11} is the Odd analogue of Figure~\ref{fig4} for the $(\tau-1)$-cf. The branches $D_q\m$ and $D_r\m$ do not collapse anymore, and neither do $D_s\m$ and $D_t\m$.
-The immediate consequence is that the realization is not geometric.
-Consider, for example, any point $\alpha$ in the domain $[-3,-\tau-1]$ of the second from right incomplete branch in Figure~\ref{fig11} right.
+The immediate consequence is that the realization $(I_0,I_1)$ is not geometric.
+Consider for example any point $\alpha$ in the domain $[-3,-\tau-1]$ of the second from right incomplete branch in Figure~\ref{fig11} right.
 As a point of $K_0$, only $D_q\m$ may act on $\alpha$, while as a point of $K_1$ only $D_r\m$ may act.
 The two images are different, so $\du{\Fcal}$ does not descend to a Gauss-type map.
 However, due to the identities $D_t\m=D_p\m D_s\m$ and $D_q\m=D_o\m D_r\m$ (that can be checked directly, or more interestingly by realizing them as identities on the $B_a\m$-branches in Figure~\ref{fig10} right), the first-return map $\du{\Fcal}_{R_0\cupdot R_1}$ does descend to a map $\du{F}_R$ on $R=(R_0\cup R_1)\setminus\Qbb(\tau)$, which is shown in Figure~\ref{fig11} right.

+We stress an issue related to our discussion in Remark~\ref{ref34}: $\du{F}_R$ is an excellent dual to Odd in the measure-theoretic sense.
+However, since the realization is not geometric, it is \emph{not} a dual in the sense of the second part of Theorem~\ref{ref31}.
+For example, the point $\omega=\tau-2$ is fixed under Odd, with symbolic period $q$.
+However, $\omega'=-\tau-1$ has two $\du{F}_R$-images, namely itself and $-\tau+1$, and uncountably many $\du{F}_R$-orbits.